 From the early days at A&R Studios, Elliot has gone on to produce, engineer and mix an eclectic selection of talented artists such as Foo Fighters, Beck, Nine Inch Nails, Faith Hill, Steely Dan, Van Morrison, Queen, Fleetwood Mac, Sting, The Eagles, Eric Clapton, Aerosmith, Eric Clapton and many others.
 On the film side, Elliot’s worked on such films as The Godfather, The Godfather II, Tarzan and Meet The Robinsons.

 Elliot has 25 Grammy nominations and 8 Grammy wins with his lastest coming this past 8 February 2015 for Beyonce’s eponymous album for Best Surround Sound Album.
-Additionally, Elliot has an Emmy and 3 TEC Awards as well as induction into the TEC Hall of Fame alongside George Lucas.
+Additionally, Elliot has an Emmy , 3 TEC Awards as well as membership in the TEC Hall of Fame alongside George Lucas.

 Elliot’s previous Best Surround Sound Album Grammys are for Layla and Other Assorted Love Songs by Derek and the Dominos and Morph The Cat by Donald Fagan.
 Additionally, he won for Album of the Year/Best Pop Vocal Album/Best Engineered Album for Steely Dan’s Two Against Nature as well as two Engineer of the Year Grammys for two of the most recognized Pop albums in rock history: Aja and Gaucho by Steely Dan.